The Personal Website of Mark W. Dawson

 - Economic Issues (Oct 2018)

 - Documents, Letters and Speeches (Sep 2018)

-- Pearls of Wisdom - A collection of the Pearls of Wisdom, and my own quotes, that I have learned and thought about throughout my life.
+- Pearls of Wisdom - A collection of the Pearls of Wisdom that I have learned and thought about throughout my life.

 - Quotes of Wisdom - My favorite quotes of wisdom from some of my favorite persons in history, because, "The world is full of quotes, but not so many quotes of wisdom." - Mark Dawson.
 A few wise persons deserve a separate web page as they have so much wisdom to impart.
 These Quotes of Wisdom and some of these wise people (and more will be added in the future) are: